 2. Pick a Place to Live

 Once you have settled on the area, the next step is, obviously, to pick out your new home.
 As a starting point, find a few neighborhoods that have the right characteristics and are within your price range.
 To further narrow down the choice, it’s highly recommended you enlist the help of an experienced realtor if you’re looking to buy.
+Ideally, look for a realtor that is very familiar with the location you’re interested in moving to – for example, if you’re wanting to move to Phoenix, hire a realtor that knows the Phoenix area and each of its suburbs really well.
 Otherwise, a site like Zillow will suffice if you only plan to rent.

 3. Select the Right Moving Company